klikstermkd/todomvc-es6/README.md

 * Run `npm install -g webpack`
 * Run `npm install`

-If you want to make some changes in the code, run `webpack -w` so that the code will automatically be transpiled to ES5 and bundled in a file called `bundle.js`.
+If you want to make some changes in the code, run `webpack -w` so that the code will automatically be transpiled to ES5 and bundled in a file called `bundle.js`, everytime you save any of the files in the `js` directory.

 Webpack also crates a `bundle.js.map` file so that if an error occurs you can know in which file and line number the error occured.